Skip to content

 • Custom icon & color per session — pick from codicons (robot, rocket, flame, database, server, bug, etc.) and ANSI colors; applied to the terminal tab icon and sidebar

-• Restart session — kill the current tmux session (any program in it, incl.
-Claude Code) and respawn a fresh shell; keeps the label, icon, color, and workspace
+• Restart session (v0.11+: with Claude auto-resume) — kill the current tmux session (any program in it, incl.
+Claude Code) and respawn a fresh shell; keeps the label, icon, color, and workspace.
+If Claude was running, the extension auto-detects its session ID, verifies the transcript is still on disk, and runs claude --resume <id> in the new shell.
+Conversation context survives, Ink renderer state is clean

 • Smart click behavior — clicking a session that's already attached focuses its existing terminal tab instead of opening a duplicate

-• Right-click context menu on sidebar items — Preview, Mirror, Restart, Rename, Icon, Color, Kill
+• Right-click context menu on sidebar items — Preview, Mirror, Restart, Rename, Icon, Color, Mute notifications, Kill

-• Explorer right-click — "Open in Integrated Terminal - Persistent" on any folder opens a persistent tmux session with that folder as CWD, auto-labeled with the folder name
+• Explorer right-click → "Open in Integrated Terminal - Persistent" — on any folder, opens a persistent tmux session rooted at that folder.
+The VS Code tab description reflects the actual folder name (v0.11+; earlier versions always showed the workspace root)

 Sidebar sort modes